Mental Health Facilities Big Spring, TX

 Big Spring State Hospital

 Big Spring State Hospital is a mental health facility in Big Spring, TX, located at 1901 North U. s.
 Highway 87, in the 79720 zip code.
 Big Spring State Hospital provides residential treatment, hospital inpatient treatment and telemedicine/telehealth.
-Big Spring State Hospital provides activity therapy, individual psychotherapy and trauma therapy to adults, young adults and seniors 65 or older.
-Big Spring State Hospital also supports active duty military, people with serious mental illness and people with HIV or AIDS.
-Some other services available at Big Spring State Hospital include diet and exercise counseling, education services and mentoring/peer support/consumer-run services.
+Big Spring State Hospital provides integrated dual diagnosis disorder treatment, activity therapy and group therapy to seniors 65 or older, young adults and adults.
+Big Spring State Hospital also supports active duty military, patients with eating disorders and seniors or older adults.
+Some other services available at Big Spring State Hospital include integrated primary care services, suicide prevention services and diet and exercise counseling.

 Learn More